With harsh parenting quickly becoming a hot topic in child-raising, parents and educators debate its effectiveness and potential drawbacks.

 But what happens when one’s best isn’t quite good enough?

+Meet the Pohs: Strict parenting often requires children to comply to certain rules before they get to indulge in their favourite activities.
 This gave rise to another debate and it is interesting that Chua herself admitted that the Chinese parenting approach was weakest when it came to failure – it did not tolerate that possibility.

 And that refusal to go under was the cornerstone of a virtuous circle of confidence, hard work, and more success.